rominsal/pspatreg/README.md

 In recent times there is a growing interest en the development of flexible semiparametric models espacially for the modelling of spatial and spatio-temporal data.
-The package **pspatreg** is intended to provide some tools, based on P-Splines methodology, for the estimation and inference with these type of models from a spatial econometrics perspective.
+The package **pspatreg** is intended to provide some tools, based on P-Splines methodology, for the estimation and inference of these type of models from a spatial econometrics perspective.

-In this sense, the type of spatial econometric models included are ps-sar, ps-sem, ps.sarar, ps-slx, or ps-Durbin.
+In this sense, the type of spatial econometric models included are ps-sar, ps-sem, ps-sarar, ps-slx, or ps-Durbin.
 All the specifications can include parametric and non-parametric covariates, spatial or spatio-temporal non-parametric trends and spatial lags of the dependent variable and/or the noise of the model.

 The non-parametric terms (either trends or covariates) are modeled using P-Splines.
 Furthermore, the non-parametric trend can be decomposed in an ANOVA way including main and interactions effects of 2nd and 3rd order (for spatio-temporal trends).
 For every model, the estimation method can be Restricted Maximum Likelihood (REML) or Maximum Likelihood (ML).

-In addition to estimation and inference procedures, he package also provides functions to compute:
+In addition to estimation and inference procedures, the package also provides functions to compute:

 - Non-parametric and parametric impacts (including inference about them).
 - Plots of non-parametric impacts and non-parametric terms.